SamDeMario-lab/NanoBlot/To_do.md

 ### Add user_input_files to the gitignore
 I'm pretty sure this works for some of the branches already.

+### \? ) echo "Invalid option: -$OPTARG" should output help text and exit script
+Current it just says you have an Invalid option and then just runs the script anyway

 ### Changed input file name to "tsv" form "csv"
 Don't forget to also change the default user inputs in the Nanoblot.sh script